-9.1.5 Plastic bags
+10.1.5 Plastic bags

-A levy is charged on certain plastic carrier bags and flat bags (including single-use grocery bags and shopping bags).
+A levy is charged on certain plastic carrier bags and flat bags (including single use grocery bags and shopping bags).
 Local manufacturers of such bags must license their premises as manufacturing warehouses with their local Customs and Excise Office and submit quarterly excise accounts to such Controller.

-The current levy is 28 cents per bag.
+The current levy is 28 cents per bag but will be increased to 32c per bag from 1 April 2024.
 Plastic bags used for immediate wrapping or packaging, zip-lock bags and household bags, including refuse bags and refuse bin liners, are excluded from paying this levy.